 Autumn Semester

-I was previously Module Leader for Web Application Development (CMT112).
+Before that, I was Module Leader for Web Application Development (CMT112).
 This module was core for the MSc Computing, MSc Computing and IT Management, and the MSc Computational and Data Journalism programmes, and at times was an optional module for students on the MSc Data Science and Analytics.
 It has now been subsumed into the larger ‘Fundamentals of Programming’ module.

 Spring Semester